Volunteer - Emergency Department

 Why should you choose the ED PEER Program?

 In comparison to other hospital emergency department volunteer programs in the Twin Cities, the HCMC ED PEER program offers a more inclusive immersion into the environment of an emergency department.
-Hennepin County Medical Center is Minnesota’s premier Level One Trauma Center, and with 107,093 Emergency Services visits in 2013 is the busiest ED in the state.
-The ED PEER Program encompasses approximately 120 volunteers who work in different areas throughout the emergency department.
-Participants work closely with staff, patients and other volunteers in the emergency department.
-The ED PEER program also offers a flexible option for volunteers to schedule their own shifts instead of a recurring, weekly shift.
+Hennepin County Medical Center is Minnesota’s premier Level One Trauma Center, and with over 125,000 Emergency Services visits in 2016 is the busiest ED in the state.
+The ED PEER Program encompasses approximately 100 volunteers who are assigned to different areas throughout the emergency department and work closely with staff, patients and other volunteers.
+The ED PEER program also offers a flexible option for volunteers to schedule their own shifts, or they may choose a recurring, weekly shift.

 - Maintain work schedule online